094459/newsletter-oss-projects/README.md

 **swift-chat**

 [swift-chat](https://github.com/aws-samples/swift-chat)  is a fast and responsive AI chat application developed with React Native and powered by Amazon Bedrock.
 With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations and AI image generation capabilities across Android, iOS, and macOS platforms.
 Check out the README for plenty of in depth details including sample screenshots from mobile simulators.
 Essential for any Swift developer (#206)

+**terraform-aws-secure-static-site**

+[terraform-aws-secure-static-site](https://aws-oss.beachgeek.co.uk/4ni) this project from **Damien Burks** was the result of some [inspired Kiro spec driven development](https://www.linkedin.com/posts/damienjburks_github-damienjburksterraform-aws-secure-static-site-activity-7404920638131306496-48YB/), that provides a secure, production ready Terraform module for hosting static websites on AWS with multi-region failover, comprehensive security hardening, and automated deployment.(#217)

 **terraform-f1-telemetry-infra**